rxue/learning-dirary/books/programming/practical-coding/the-pragmatic-programmer/20th-anniversary/README.md

 * *tab* key in terminal in Linux/MacBook
 * `git` can be configured to support command completion with *tab* in terminal
 * *postfix completion* in IntelliJ

+Chapter 7: While You Are Coding
+*pattern language*